 Martha was accusing Mary of being lazy, but Mary was focusing on being in the presence of God.

 God wants us to be productive, but He always wants us to rest and enjoy fellowship with Him.

 That’s not being lazy.
 It is refreshing our spirits.
 It is healthy.

 5. Keep Your Priorities Straight

-When Martha goes off on Jesus, He pretty much tells her to chill and that she is focused on the wrong thing (as I’ve shared above).
+When Martha goes off on Jesus, he tells her to chill and that she is focused on the wrong thing (as I’ve shared above).
 Her priorities are completely out of whack.

 Can you relate to this?

 What is important?
 Our relationship with God.
 Our relationship with people.
 Loving God.
 Loving people.
 Serving God.
 Serving people.

 And while we’re at it, our priorities in the home should be straight, too: God, Husband, Kids, then everything else.